curiousest/curiousest.github.io/_drafts/tabum/meta-notes.md

 ---

 What can you do?
 Promote digitization and AI proliferation.
 Make sure data is as unsiloed as possible, with multiple independent data sources.
 Non-monopolistic data sources.
 That will set up the breeding grounds for systematic transparency and trustless systems.

+It’s your duty to religiously share information (closer to factual sensor data the better) about things that are more powerful than you.
+That is the ritual.

 ---